 That may seem straightforward, but Maryland law actually more clearly defines which numerical concentration you should be concerned about.
 Specifically, Maryland law states that an alcohol concentration of .02 or more on an underage driver’s breath or blood is clear evidence that they are violating the restrictions placed on their license.

-It is important to understand that a juvenile with an alcohol concentration of .02 or more is not automatically treated as a drunk driver.
+It is important to understand that a juvenile with a ;egal blood alcohol level with a concentration of .02 or more is not automatically treated as a drunk driver.
 They simply have an amount of alcohol in their system that they are not supposed to have while driving, which means that they have automatically exceeded blood alcohol content legal limits.

 If you have an Alcohol Restriction on your license, you are treated exactly the same as a driver who is under the age of 21.
 Thus, for all the same reasons stated in the above section, you should keep your alcohol levels under a .02 if you have the words “Alcohol Restriction” written on the back of your license.